-As the cosmos is alive, and its elements are persons with needs and interests, feeling - by which I understand the perceptive faculties, which are not thinging, e.g. senstion, emotion and intuition (see Harding 2004) - it is a predominant tool for orientation and communication.
-In contrast to western thinking, which is suspicious about feeling and views it at best as something secondary, illusionary and strictly individualistic, the indigenous mindset accepts feelings as a primary way through which the collective of beings is approached, understood, and addressed.
+As the cosmos is alive, and its elements are persons with needs and interests, feeling is a predominant tool for orientation and communication.
+By feeling I understand the perceptive faculties, which are not thinking - e.g. sensation, emotion and intuition (see Harding 2004).
+In contrast to western thinking, which is suspicious about feeling and at best views it as something secondary, illusionary and strictly individualistic, the indigenous mindset accepts feeling as a primary way through which the collective of beings is approached, understood and addressed.
 Contact to other beings, and to other humans, is primarily established through feeling.
 In social circumstances, newcomers often are welcomed by "simply sit and feel connected".
-In the western worldview, matter is the most basic category.
-It is believed to be shared by all participants of the cosmos (in this view, stones, ferns, mice and humans have bodies made from matter, but only humans, and maybe mice to some degree feel).
-In the indigenous cosmos the fundamental category is feeling (spirits, mountains, mice, stones and men have feelings, except spirits have no bodies; see Viveiros de Castro 2016).
-But feeling is not set against the remainder of the material world; rather all bodies potentially feel, and feeling persons tend to manifest as bodies.
+In the western worldview, however, matter, not feeling, is the most basic category.

+Matter is what all participants of the cosmos share (in the western mainstream view, stones, ferns, mice and humans are made from matter, but only humans, and maybe higher vertebrates to some degree, feel).
+In the indigenous cosmos. the fundamental category is feeling (spirits, mountains, mice, stones and men have feelings, only that spirits have no bodies; see Viveiros de Castro 2016).
+Feeling is not set against the remainder of the material world; rather all bodies potentially feel and feeling persons tend to manifest as bodies.
+In the animistic cosmos, the world is not only physical. but at the same time always has a feeling- and experiential inside.
+The world has inwardness with which humans can directly communicate.
+Spirits are a highly individual expression of this ubiquitous inwardness.
+Creation stories, like the Aboriginal "Dreamtime" often describe the creational potency of this inwardness, which is not perceived as one historical event, but is still unfolding.
+The fecund potential of this creative inwardness can be tapped into at any time and must be fed by human activity.